Ulm: History

 The oldest traceable settlement of the Ulm area began in the early Neolithic period, around 5000 BC.
 Settlements of this time have been identified at the villages of Eggingen and Lehr, today districts of the city.
 In the city area of Ulm proper, the oldest find dates from the late Neolithic period.
-The earliest written mention of Ulm is dated 22 July 854 AD, when King Louis of the Germans signed a document in the King's palace of "Hulma" in the Duchy of Swabia.
+The earliest written mention of Ulm is dated 22 July 854 AD, when King Louis the German signed a document in the King's palace of "Hulma" in the Duchy of Swabia.
 The city was declared an Imperial City (Reichsstadt) by Friedrich Barbarossa in 1181.

 At first, Ulm's significance was due to the privilege of a Königspfalz, a place of accommodation for the medieval German kings and emperors on their frequent travels.
 Later, Ulm became a city of traders and craftsmen.
 One of the most important legal documents of the city, an agreement between the Ulm patricians and the trade guilds (Großer Schwörbrief), dates from 1397.
 This document, considered an early city constitution, and the beginning of the construction of an enormous church (Ulm Minster, 1377), financed by the inhabitants of Ulm themselves rather than by the church, demonstrate the assertiveness of Ulm's medieval citizens.
 Ulm blossomed during the 15th and 16th centuries, mostly due to the export of high-quality textiles.
 The city was situated at the crossroads of important trade routes extending to Italy.
 These centuries, during which many important buildings were erected, also represented the zenith of art in Ulm, especially for painters and sculptors like Hans Multscher and Jörg Syrlin the Elder.
 During the Reformation, Ulm became Protestant (1530).
 With the establishment of new trade routes following the discovery of the New World (16th century) and the outbreak and consequences of the Thirty Years' War (1618–1648), the city began to decline gradually.
 During the War of the Spanish Succession (1701–1714), it was alternately invaded several times by French and Bavarian soldiers.

 In the wars following the French Revolution, the city was alternately occupied by French and Austrian forces, with the former ones destroying the city fortifications.
 In 1803, it lost the status of Imperial City and was absorbed into Bavaria.
 During the campaign of 1805, Napoleon managed to trap the invading Austrian army of General Mack and forced it to surrender in the Battle of Ulm.
 In 1810, Ulm was incorporated into the Kingdom of Württemberg and lost its districts on the other bank of the Danube, which came to be known as Neu-Ulm (New Ulm).